Spatial preferential attachment networks: Power laws and clustering coefficients: Main results

 \subsection{Clustering}

-We now define the clustering coefficients for a finite simple graph $G=(V,E)$, with unoriented edges, such that at least one vertex has degree two or more.
+We now define the clustering coefficients for a finite simple graph $G=(V,E)$ with unoriented edges, forgetting the orientation of edges in the case of an oriented graph.
 A subgraph of $G$ containing exactly three distinct vertices and the three edges linking them is called a \emph{triangle}.
-A subgraph of the form $(\{\x, \y, \z\}, \{\{\x, \y\}, \{\x,\z\}\})$ is called an \emph{open triangle with tip $\x$}.
-In other words, an open triangle with tip~$\x$ consists of the vertex $\x$ and two of its neighbours $\y$ and $\z$, which could either be connected and hence form a triangle, or not.
+A subgraph of the form $(\{\mathbf{x}, \mathbf{y}, \mathbf{z}\}, \{\{\mathbf{x}, \mathbf{y}\}, \{\mathbf{x},\mathbf{z}\}\})$ is called an \emph {open triangle with tip $\mathbf{x}$}.
+In other words, an open triangle with tip $\mathbf{x}$ consists of the vertex $\mathbf{x}$ and two of its neighbors $\mathbf{y}$~and~$\mathbf{z}$, which themselves could either be connected and hence form a triangle in $G$, or not.
+Note that every triangle in $G$ contributes three open triangles.

 The \emph{global clustering coefficient} of $G$ is defined as